 Jewelry

-Also, if you have the option of visiting local markets during your trip you can buy some of the hand-crafted items that serve as dually as jewelry to wear on your trip as well as a memento of your visit.
+Also, if you have the option of visiting local markets during your trip, you can buy some of the hand-crafted jewelry to wear on your trip, as well as a keepsake of your visit.

-I also bring a large-faced inexpensive watch daily, so I don’t have to dig out my cell phone every time I wanted to check the time.
+I also bring a large-faced, inexpensive watch daily, so I don’t have to dig out my cell phone (or put on my reading glasses) every time I want to check the time.

 Reusable Shopping Bags

-These large, nearly weightless, eco-friendly shopping bags are great for shopping at local outdoor markets where vendors will unlikely not have plastic bags.
+These large, nearly weightless, eco-friendly shopping bags are great for shopping at local outdoor markets where vendors are unlikely to have plastic bags.
 They are inexpensive, strong, can hold heavy items, and come in fun, colorful prints!

 Snorkel Mask/Goggles

-Some resorts provide these and others allow you to rent them – which I’d recommend unless, like me, you need vision correction to read your scuba diving gages.
-As a certified scuba diver, this is one of my most important beach items to bring with me.
-And…they come in lots of different colors!
+Some resorts provide these, and others allow you to rent them – which I’d recommend unless, like me, you need a vision correction mask to read your scuba diving gauges.
+As a certified scuba diver, this is one of my most important beach items to bring with me because I need a vision correction mask to read my scuba diving gauges.

 If you are not snorkeling but want either protection or to open your eyes underwater, these are my favorite goggles.
 I will not put my head underwater without them!